 Sterilize, vaccinate, and return healthy un-owned shelter cats to the location of origin as an alternative to euthanasia.

-Just as there is no one-size-fits-all solution for animal homelessness, there is no need to embrace all five initiatives to participate.
 The Challenge is open to any shelter using any of the five initiatives to save even one more life or improve quality of care for one more cat.
+There are no one-size-fits-all solutions: Shelters are welcome whether they’re using all five of the initiatives or just one.
 Read more about the Five Key Initiatives here, and find strategies for implementation on our Resources page.

 There is no minimum for participation – even one additional life saved or death averted is an accomplishment to be celebrated as part of the Challenge.
 Read more about the data tracking component of the Challenge here.